martanunesdea/gatsby-site-v2/src/content/posts/embedded-software.md

 # Firmware: Where hardware and software meet

-I tend to use the word “embedded software” to sound a bit less geeky, and perhaps in the hopes that people will deduce what it is (ie. software embedded in the machine).
-However, the reality is, this term is interchangeable with firmware.
-Firmware is the software purposefully designed and implemented to interact with a certain type of hardware.
+Firmware is the software purposefully designed and implemented to interact with a specific hardware design.

 A simple example: A smart speaker.